MiddelkoopT/ohpc-container/ReadMe.md

 ./delete.sh
 ```

-This will remove the Docker cluster network, storage, and container images.
-Run `docker image prune` to reclaim space.
+This will remove the container cluster network, storage, and container images.
+You may want to prune the container images as well.